govau/accessibility/TALKBACK-TESTING.md

 2. Swipe through the page headings(Swipe to right with one finger to read next **Heading** and swipe to left read previous **Heading**)
 3. TEST : `Ensure the screen reader output matches the visual output of all headings`

+> (Galaxy Tab A7 Android v10 TalkBack v9.1)
+1. With TalkBack on, swipe up then to the right wtih a single finger and select **Navigation** from the options
+2. Select **Headings**
+3. Swip through the page headings
+3. TEST : `Ensure the screen reader output matches the visual output of all headings`

 ## Test Links
 > (Galaxy Note 10+ Android v11 TalkBack v12.5)
 1. With TalkBack on, swipe to the right on the screen with three fingers and select **Links** from the options